-Dakar, Senegal – On Saturday 11 October 2021, the International Organisation for migration (IOM) in collaboration with ILO supported the African Union (AU), the Republic of Senegal, to launch the 6th Pan African Forum on Migration (PAFOM 6) under the theme: “Strengthening Labor Migration Governance in Africa in the context of a pandemic for accelerated socioeconomic development and continental Integration”.
+Dakar, Senegal – On Saturday 11 September 2021, the International Organisation for migration (IOM) in collaboration with International Labour Organization (ILO) supported the African Union (AU), the Republic of Senegal, to launch the 6th Pan African Forum on Migration (PAFOM 6) under the theme: “Strengthening Labor Migration Governance in Africa in the context of a pandemic for accelerated socioeconomic development and continental Integration”.

 In the two-day meeting, representatives from 49 countries, regional economic communities and organisations discussed collaboration and cooperation mechanisms, including measures African countries and stakeholders are developing to improve the regulation and governance of labour migration, to respond resiliently to the COVID-19 pandemic.